Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

     ```

-2. `onAttested` : This callback allows BNS Auto Folder Attest service return the `attestationRecord` when file attested successfully.
+2. `onAttested` : This callback allows the BNS Auto Folder Attest service to return the `attestationRecord` when the file is attested successfully.

 - [CallbackImpl.java](../src/main/java/com/itrustmachines/bnsautofolderattest/service/CallbackImpl.java)